Frankford Branch

-The Frankford Branch was a railway line located in the city of Philadelphia, in the United States.
-Its opening in 1894 provided residents of the Frankford neighborhood with direct access to Reading Terminal.
+The Frankford Branch was a railway line located in the city of Philadelphia in the United States.
+Its opening in 1894 provided residents of the Frankford neighborhood with direct access to the Reading Terminal.
 It was part of the Reading system until its 1976 conveyance to Conrail.
 Conrail abandoned the branch in the 1990s.

 History

-The branch was constructed between 1892–1894 by the Philadelphia and Frankford Railroad, a subsidiary of the Philadelphia and Reading Railroad and forerunner of the Reading Company.
-The line branched off from the Reading's Newtown Branch at Frankford Junction, east of Olney.
+The branch was constructed between 1892 and 1894 by the Philadelphia and Frankford Railroad, a subsidiary of the Philadelphia and Reading Railroad and forerunner of the Reading Company.

+The line branched off from Reading's Newtown Branch at Frankford Junction, east of Olney.
 The ceremonial opening of the line took place on June 29, 1894, with scheduled services beginning on July 2.